E-Safety at Hambleton Primary Academy

 As part of our drive to raise the awareness of online safety, and to help our school community to become more responsible internet users, we have recently set up an online safety group.
 The group is made up of different stakeholders from Hambleton Primary Academy including, Senior Leaders, Teaching Staff, Support Staff, Parents, Governors and pupils.

-There will be three meetings over the year, lasting no more than an hour after school on the following dates:
+There will be Two meetings over the year, lasting no more than an hour after school on the following dates:

 Aims of the online safety group